helliott20/dmarc-analyser/docs/google-oauth-setup.md

 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
 2. Click the project dropdown at the top of the page
 3. Click **New Project**
-4. Enter a project name (e.g., "DMARC Analyzer")
+4. Enter a project name (e.g., "DMARC Analyser")
 5. Click **Create**
 6. Wait for the project to be created, then select it from the project dropdown